JayMass5800/HabitV8/paperwork/APPLE_APP_STORE_LISTING.md

 **What to Test**:
 1. Habit creation and editing
 2. Notification delivery and action buttons
-3. Health integration (if opted in)
-4. Calendar integration (if opted in)
+3. Calendar integration (if opted in)
-5. Achievement unlocking
+4. Achievement unlocking
-6. Data export functionality
+5. Data export functionality
-7. Theme switching
+6. Theme switching
-8. App stability and performance
+7. App stability and performance

 **Known Issues**:
 - None currently identified